 Accommodations are defined as all adjustments, alterations, or modifications that allow a student with a documented disability or impairment to have equal access to college programs and activities.
 The following section highlights some of the accommodations that have been requested by our students.
 The list is certainly not exhaustive and Office of Accessibility Resources (OAR) encourages all students to meet with the Director of the Learning Center to discuss other reasonable accommodations.
 Students should schedule an appointment with the director of the Learning Center /OAR before the start of the semester, or as early in the semester as possible, to discuss accommodation requests.

-A student may request an alternative chair or table in his/her classrooms to compensate for a temporary or permanent physical Disability.
-If the request is appropriate, the director of Disability Services will assume the responsibility of locating alternate chairs or tables and work with Facilities to deliver them to the student’s classrooms.
+A student may request an alternative chair or table in his/her classrooms to compensate for a temporary or permanent physical disability.

 Assistive Listening Devices

 A student may request an assistive listening device in the classroom.
 The student must make the request to the Office of Disability Services eight weeks before the beginning of the semester.

 A student may request audio books by submitting relevant textbook information (i.e. book title, author, publisher, and publication date) to the Office of Disability Services eight weeks before the start of the semester.
 Students are encouraged to register with Learning Ally and Bookshare to procure audio books.

 Voice Recognition Software

 A student may request voice recognition software.
 The student must make the request to the Office of Disability Services eight weeks before the beginning of the semester.